cronxco/.github/profile/README.md

-## Well hello there 👋
+# 👋 Hi, we're CronxCo

-We're CronxCo - building data-driven insights into the world around us.
+Hello world, we're CronxCo - building data-driven insights into the world around us, right from the heart of South London (yes, all the best places have trams!)

 Do say hi!